bryanrtboy/unity-growing-tree/README.md

 # Growing tree

-This fork of brespy's growing tree adds the ability to draw a cloud of leaves using the mouse.
+This fork adds the ability to draw a cloud of leaves using the mouse to draw a blob mesh shape.
 Leaves can then be added to the tree, growing additional branches.

 ![A procedural growing tree](https://raw.githubusercontent.com/bryanrtboy/unity-growing-tree/master/blotTree.gif)